raklaptudirm/tetka/uxi/README.md

         // No error.
         Ok(())
     })

+    // Commands can also take any number of flags as input during their invocation.
-    // The flag delta specifies the amount to increase number by.
+    // This line define a flag delta which specifies the amount to increase number by.
     .flag("delta", Flag::Single)

+    // You can specify that a Command should run in parallel with this function.
+    .parallelize(true)
 }

 // The command d displays the current value of the number.